CABOMETYX Advanced Kidney Cancer black male patient portrayal

 CABOMETYX Tablet icon

-CABOMETYX was proven to help certain people with advanced kidney cancer
+CABOMETYX was proven to help certain people with advanced kidney cancer in a clinical study

 People had taken at least one other medicine to treat their advanced kidney cancer before taking CABOMETYX.